Previous * Next

 Blanket is equipped to carry out its own underground exploration, both in terms of machines and drilling skills.
 Blanket's exploration team is being increased so that it can manage the increased workload more effectively as the scale of exploration activity increases.
 Blanket also receives the support and technical assistance of Caledonia's geological and exploration team.

 The on-mine exploration and development projects comprise the 22 Level, 18 Level and 14 Level Haulages and the No.6 Winze development.
-It is anticipated that all of the on-mine developments should result in Blanket achieving annual gold production of 76,000 ounces from 2016.
+It is anticipated that all of the on-mine developments should result in Blanket achieving annual gold production of 76,000 ounces.

 Level 22 Haulage: AR South to Lima